International Centre for Migration Policy Development

 The International Centre for Migration Policy Development (ICMPD) is an international organisation that supports governments and institutions in governing migration effectively.
-It provides research, policy advice, and capacity development programmes on legal migration, combating human trafficking, enhancing border management, migration dialogues, return and reintegration, immigrant integration and migration data.
+It provides research, policy advice, and capacity development programmes on legal migration, combating human trafficking, border management, migration dialogues, return and reintegration, immigrant integration and migration data.
 Founded by Austria and Switzerland in 1993, and headquartered in Vienna.
 ICMPD has a UN observer status and cooperates with more than 715 partners, including EU institutions and UN agencies.
-As of July 2024, ICMPD has 21 member states, and is active in more than 90 countries.
+Since July 2024, ICMPD has 21 member states, and is active in more than 109 countries.

 Purpose

-The organisation's purpose is to develop and implement long-term strategies to manage and govern migration.
+The aim is to develop and implement long-term strategies to manage and govern migration.

-The International Center for Migration Policy Development (ICMPD) is an international organization that collaborates with national governments, international entities, research institutions, civil society, and the private sector to promote migration dialogue, craft migration-related policies and foster capacity development and programms.
+The International Centre for Migration Policy Development (ICMPD) is an international organisation that collaborates with national governments, international entities, research institutions, civil society, and the private sector to promote migration dialogue, craft migration-related policies and capacity development and programmes.
 ICMPD is also operational and engaged in capacity building, policy advice and research, and migration dialogues in various areas of migration.
-The organization serves as a facilitator for the exchange of knowledge and the implementation of practical cooperation between governments and other stakeholders in the migration field.
+The organisation is a facilitator for the exchange of knowledge and the implementation of practical cooperation between governments and other stakeholders in the migration field.

-ICMPD provides policymakers and politicians with insights for decision-making, while it's also present on the ground with capacity development activities in various areas of migration.
-The organizations’ areas of expertise range from international protection and addressing trafficking in human beings to irregular migration, legal and labor migration, return and reintegration, border management, diaspora and the connection between migration and development.
+ICMPD provides policymakers and politicians with information for decision-making, while it's also present on the ground with capacity development activities in various areas of migration.
+The organisations’ areas of expertise range from international protection and addressing trafficking in human beings to irregular migration, legal and labour migration, return and reintegration, border management, diaspora and the connection between migration and development.

 Activities and programs

-ICMPD runs around 90 projects, most of which are implemented in one of six defined focus regions: Pan-Africa, Eastern Europe and Central Asia, Mediterranean, Silk Routes, Türkiye and Western Balkans.
+ICMPD runs around 138 projects in 109 countries, most of which are implemented in one of six defined focus regions: Pan-Africa, Eastern Europe and Central Asia, Mediterranean, Silk Routes, Turkey and Western Balkans.

 Pan Africa

-For Pan Africa, ICMPD provides tailored technical assistance and advisory services aligned with international priorities and development goals.
-The work is guided by relevant regional frameworks, such as the Agenda 2063 of the African Union (AU).
+ICMPD provides tailored technical assistance and advisory services that support international priorities and development goals.
+The work is guided by relevant regional frameworks, like the Agenda 2063 of the African Union (AU).

-In 2020, ICMPD signed a Memorandum of Understanding (MoU) with the African Union (AU) Commission to cooperate on topics related to migration governance and mobility, with a focus on the free movement of people, labor migration and mobility, trade, and remittances.
+In 2020, ICMPD signed a Memorandum of Understanding (MoU) with the African Union (AU) Commission to cooperate on topics related to migration governance and mobility, with a focus on the free movement of people, labour migration and mobility, trade, and remittances.

 Since 2016, the Support Programme to the Africa-EU Migration and Mobility Dialogue (MMD) has been implemented.
-The MMD is part of the Joint Africa EU Strategy and supports ICMPD-facilitated migration dialogues such as the Rabat Process, Khartoum Process, and the Africa-EU Continent-to-Continent Migration and Mobility Dialogue (C2CMMD).
-The MMD also monitors the Joint Valletta Action Plan (JVAP) and supports the implementation of projects by local authorities, civil society organizations and diaspora organizations with its grant’s component.
+The MMD is part of the Joint Africa EU Strategy and supports ICMPD-facilitated migration dialogues as the Rabat Process, Khartoum Process, and the Africa-EU Continent-to-Continent Migration and Mobility Dialogue (C2CMMD).
+The MMD also monitors the Joint Valletta Action Plan (JVAP) and supports the implementation of projects by local authorities, civil society organisations and diaspora organisations with its grant’s component.

-ICMPD serves as the Secretariat for the Khartoum Process and Rabat Process, promoting cooperation between countries along the migration route between the Horn of Africa and Europe and along the routes linking Central, West and Northern Africa with Europe.
+ICMPD is the Secretariat for the Khartoum Process and Rabat Process, promoting cooperation between countries along the migration route between the Horn of Africa and Europe and along the routes linking Central, West and Northern Africa with Europe.